The Psychological Need For Connection: How Travel Helps Mental Health

 • In Spain and Italy, nearly 86% of parents reported changes in their children’s emotions and behaviors during quarantine, including more irritability, loneliness and difficulty concentrating.

 • In the United States, emergency room visits for mental health problems for youth ages 12-17 rose dramatically in 2020.
-Visits were 31% higher between March and October than they were the previous year.
+Visits were 31% higher between March and October than the year before.

 As the crisis has continued, long-term health has become an increasing concern.
 A systematic study conducted by University of Bath researchers in the United Kingdom looked at the historical impact of isolation and loneliness.
 It found the outlook for many adolescents may be worrisome.
 Dr. Karen Dineen Wagner from the University of Texas highlighted key findings of the study that may be relevant to today’s youth.